ailabstw/DockCoV2/README.md

 <img src="https://github.com/ailabstw/DockCoV2/blob/master/DockCoV2.png" width="100%" height="100%">

+Figure.
 The overview of the database content.
 In addition to the docking scores, DockCoV2 designed a joint panel section to provide the following related information: Docking structure, Ligand information, and Experimental data

 ## Dependencies
 Here is the dependency list for running the proposed pipeline in DockCoV2.
 Due to license issue, please download all of the 3rd-party packages for your own.
 For the docker user, please refer the [Dockerfile](https://github.com/ailabstw/DockCoV2/blob/master/script/Dockerfile) in this repo to setup the environment.